-The building itself is stunning, a great square behemoth of two wings, centrally intersected by a towering glass cube enclosing an intricate wooden sculpture, it’s a sight to behold and draws attention as soon as one rounds the corner on to golden mile.
+The building itself is stunning, a great square behemoth of two wings, centrally intersected by a towering glass cube enclosing an intricate wooden sculpture, it’s a sight to behold and draws attention as soon as one rounds the corner on to Golden Mile.

 Inside the atmosphere is relaxed yet luxurious.
 Décor is modern and sleek, yet a myriad of natural colours and paired back styling keep it from being too try hard.

-Upon being led through the restaurant we opted to sit outside by the pool, this was (even if I do say so myself) an excellent choice.
+Upon being led through the restaurant we opted to sit outside by the pool, this was even if I do say so myself an excellent choice.
 Quatro Passi’s outdoor terrace is treated to view of the sprawling entrance way sculpture on one side and the calm sea on the other.
 In the middle is a courtyard bordered by the hotels rooms and outlets, an infinity pool sits centrally and soft lighting, tonal colours, and relaxed music give the whole area a down to earth ‘holiday’ vibe.
 The ambience is neither cool, nor showy which enhances its comfort tenfold.
 My highest praise?
 The lack of ‘nightclub’ music is a refreshing break from the current Dubai trend of pumping house music in a dining room.

 The following courses were a symphony of flavour and an absolute ode to the art of taking very little and turning it in to something very, very good.
 All dishes were comprised of perhaps five or less ingredients but the ingredients were so fine they were matched only by the craftsmanship and needed the bare minimum of manipulating to turn them into knock out dishes.
 A spaghetti vongole with a butter sauce that was so scarce it made its richness almost magical.
-Taglitelle that was cooked to such a toothsome aldente it elevated its truffle accompaniment to previously unknown heights.
-And for the love of god, go try the Linguine alla Nerano, you wont regret it.
+Taglitelle that was cooked to such a toothsome aldente it elevated its truffle accompaniment to rapture.
+Reader, for the love of god, go try the Linguine alla Nerano, you wont regret it.
 Pasta is at the heart of Quarto Passi’s concept and its easy to see why, Chef Giuseppe Cipriani whose famous for his talent with fresh pasta showcases it here superbly along with an obvious and necessary respect for the simplicity needed to highlight the quality of the ingredients.

 To finish we were presented with a plate of knobbly, home made lemon cream cannoli that until spotting them I’d have insisted I had no room left to try.
 Thankfully there’s always room for dessert and these were more than deserving of their place.
 Tangy Sicilian lemons added a welcome edge to the sweet cream filling in the dense, crunchy dough.
-Reminiscent of childhood sherbet lemons, but with a grown up tough of savoury aftertaste, the cannoli were balanced to a tee and the perfect end to such a high class meal.
+Reminiscent of childhood sherbet lemons, but with a grown up tough of savoury aftertaste, the cannoli were balanced to a tee and the perfect end to such a meal.

 Quattro Passi, The Viceroy Hotel